he1nh/openshift-prometheus/README.md

 ```

 This instance is configured to provide performance metrics on port *1936* via the *stats* option, protected by a username:password combination.
+You can find the username:password combination via multiple ways (*deploymentconfig*, environment variable, etc.).
+Below we will be looing at the *haproxy* configuration file inside the pod.

 ```code
 oc exec <router pod> grep auth /var/lib/haproxy/conf/haproxy.config